43H Biomedical Sciences Corps Officer

 | Officer accession training | Maxwell AFB or specialty accession path | Verify current length | Military officership and Air Force integration |

-| Medical orientation / credentialing | Duty station | 1-8 weeks | Air Force systems and privileges |
+| Medical orientation / credentialing | Duty station | 1-8 weeks | Air Force systems and clinical privileges |

 | Specialty mission seasoning | Unit of assignment | 12-24 months | Clinical practice and officer leadership |